Independent Order of Rechabites

 The Independent Order of Rechabites (IOR), also known as the Sons and Daughters of Rechab, is a fraternal organisation and friendly society founded in England in 1835 as part of the wider temperance movement to promote total abstinence from alcoholic beverages.
-Always well connected in upper society and involved in financial matters, it gradually transformed into a financial institution which still exists, and still promotes abstinence.
 The Order has been active in Australia from 1843, promoting temperance and as a benefit society.
 A branch was established in the United States in 1842, and also flourished for a time.
-In the United Kingdom, the Order trades under the name of Healthy Investment.
+In the United Kingdom, the Order trades under the name of Healthy Investment, being well connected in upper society and involved in financial matters; there it gradually transformed into a financial institution which promotes teetotalism.